civican/legisinfo/42-1/bills/C-78/bill_text.md

 ### Section 17

-**Each parliamentary entity is**, subject to this Division and any regulation made under it, bound by provincial garnishment law in respect of
+Each parliamentary entity is, subject to this Division and any regulation made under it, bound by provincial garnishment law in respect of

-> **Explanatory Note**:
-> Relevant portion of section 17:
-> *Existing Text*:
-> > The Senate, House of Commons, Library of Parliament, office of the Senate Ethics Officer, office of the Conflict of Interest and Ethics Commissioner, Parliamentary Protective Service and office of the Parliamentary Budget Officer are, subject to this Division and any regulation made under it, bound by provincial garnishment law in respect of

 ### Section 95